primatejs/primate/docs/guide/hooks.md

 [frontend frameworks][frontend-frameworks], which might need to register their own core scripts.

-Publishing entry points allow bundler modules to effectivly consolidate code during the `bundle` hook.
+Publishing entry points allow bundler modules to effectively consolidate code during the `bundle` hook.

-This hook receives the app object as its first and the next subscriber as its second parameter.
+This hook receives the app as its first and the next subscriber as its second parameter.

 ## bundle